katiehermalik/GA-first-full-stack/README.md

 # MEN Stack Homework

-**This weekend you are going to create an express app from scratch it doesn't matter what it is**
+This weekend you are going to create an express app from scratch, whatever miodel you want.

 **Read this *entire* page before you start**